Follow the step by step process or choose what situation that best describes you:

 Exam content

 The LSAT tests your skills at the kind of logical reasoning necessary for success in law school.
-There are five parts to the test: one reading comprehension section, two sections of logic problems, one section of logic "games," and an experimental section to test new questions for future LSATs.
-This experimental section does not count toward your score, but because you will be unable to determine which section is experimental, try your best on all sections.
+There are five parts to the test: one reading comprehension section, two sections of logic problems, one section of logic “games,” and an experimental section to test new questions for future LSATs.
+This experimental section does not count toward your score, but because you will be unable to determine which section is experimental, try your best in all sections.
 Additionally, you must produce a writing sample on a given topic.
-This sample is not scored as part of the LSAT score, but is sent to law schools when you apply, for review by their admissions personnel.
+This sample is not scored as part of the LSAT score but is sent to law schools when you apply, for review by their admissions personnel.

 Application process